chl6000000/BasicMSBI/ssas_cube.md

 ## 轴 ##
 Axis, The Row and Column Headings of a report.
+Statement can show 128 axis, but only display two dimension in page.
+Columns =Axis(0); Rows =Axis(1)
+Axis must be use Set.
+Use Set two display multi members in Axis.
+It can be one or multi tuple
+one dimension(hierarchy) only visible in one Axis.

 ## 切片 ##
 Slicer, The Filter Specification for a report.

+SELECT {Set} ON Axes FROM Cube WHERE Tuple

 ## 运算式 ##
 MDX Expression,